AnjomanLab/anjoman-firmware/README.md

 *   **System Identification:** Calibration scripts in `examples/` to calculate motor transfer functions and gearbox ratio.

 ## Next Steps
-This code will be merged into the `master` branch to serve as the foundation for the IMU and control logic implementation.
+This code will be merged into the `main` branch to serve as the foundation for the IMU and control logic implementation.